 3. Pumpkins R Us

-Pumpkins R Us in Stoneleigh Park is offering Pick Your Own where you can walk round and choose your own pumpkin from 25 different varieties.
+Pumpkins R Us in Stoneleigh Park is offering Pick Your Own where you can walk around and choose your own pumpkin from 25 different varieties from October 7.
 Choose from a range of pumpkins in their pumpkin patches ranging in every size, colour, pattern and shape you can imagine.
-Once you’ve picked you pumpkin, you can enter their spooky shop which includes Halloween gifts, hats, jewellery, make-up kits, costumes, decorations and lights.
+Once you’ve picked your pumpkin, you can enter their spooky shop or have some fun on the fairground.

 Lower Drayton Farm is one of Stafford’s best pumpkin patches for families.
 It’s possibly one of the biggest too, with over 80,000 pumpkin seeds of various varieties over 12 acres.
 Not only do you get to hunt around for a pumpkin you can visit the animals there too!
 Throughout October, guests can trundle on down to the pumpkin patch with a wheelbarrow.